stewy33/stewy33.github.io/_posts/2021-08-07-hutchinson's-diagonal-estimator.md

 tags: optimization
 ---

-> In this post, we'll take a look at a method of approximating large Hessian matrices use a stochastic diagonal estimator.
+> In this post, we'll take a look at a method of approximating large Hessian matrices using a stochastic diagonal estimator.
 Hutchinson's method can be used for optimization and loss-landscape analysis in deep neural networks.

 <!--more-->